-Certificate Authorities (CA) on a Smoothwall that are used for HTTPS inspection have a standard lifetime of three years.
+Certificate Authorities (CA) on a Smoothwall that are used for HTTPS inspection have a standard lifetime of three years, see the Entrust Datacard article, Maximum Certificate Lifetime Drops to 825-days in 2018.
 This means that you need to replace them when they expire.
 Here are the best practises for generating a new CA and a checklist to follow:

 - Create a new CA.